mattermost/mattermost-plugin-apps/README.md

 # Mattermost Apps

-This plugin was designed to some concepts of creating Apps, which do not rely on a Go executable being installed on the Mattermost server/cluster to extend functionality.
-The Apps created using this plugin are not able to use Go RPC to communicate with the Mattermost Server, only through the "App Plugin" which acts as a sort of proxy to the server's activity.
+This plugin serves as the core of the Mattermost App Framework.
+It extends the Mattermost server's API to allow for the creation of feature-rich integrations, with functionality supported on the Mattermost web client and mobile client.
+Take a look at the [App developer documentation](https://developers.mattermost.com/integrate/apps) for more information.

+Join the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our community server to discuss technical details and use cases for the App you're creating.

 Productiion Apps communicate with our REST API and authenticate via OAuth.